 He was walking on the waters; he was flying on the wings of the wind.
 He spoke to the tempest and to the fishes of the lake; all were obedient to him.
 Behold, the torrent in Mount Kedron flows with blood, the statues of Caesar are fillled with gemonide; the colums of the interium have given away, and the sun is veiled in mourning like a vestal in the tomb.
 Ah!
 Pilate, evil awaits thee.
 If thou wilt not listen to the vows of thy wife, dread the curse or a Roman Senate; dead the frowns of Caesar’.

 “By this time the marble stair groaned under the weight of the multitude.
 The Nazarene was brought back to me.
 I proceeded to the halls of justice, followed by my guard, and asked the people in severe tone what they demanded.

 ” ‘The death of the Nazarene’, was the reply.

 ” ‘for what crime’?”
 ‘He has blasphemed; he has prophesied the ruin of the temple; he called himself the Son of God, the Messiah, the King of the Jews.”
 ‘Roman justice’, said I, ‘punishes not such offenses with death.’”
 ‘Crucify him!
 Crucify him’!
 Cried the relentless rabble.
 The vociferations of the infuriated mob shook the palace to its foundations.

 “There was but one who appeared to be calm in the midst of the bast multitude; it was the Nazarene.”

 Can’t you see a reflection of all of us in Pilate?
 We don’t want to be held responsible but we know we are.
 We wash our hands but we must wash our hearts and realize we have been redeemed from death.
 We are free from death’s sting.
-We have the mind of Yeshua!

 Sources: Archeological writings of the Sanhedrim and Talmuds of the Jews.
 By William Dennes Mahan